FAS16/DINDIN-CMD/README.md

-# DINDIN KOMMANDOLINJE-PROGRAM (Currently not in operation)
+# DINDIN Console application (Currently not in operation)

 This SOAP Client is developed for the DINDIN Angular Application.
 This part of the system has the responsibilty of providing a Back Office for administrators to add, get and alter data in the backend (e.g. for reporting).